Vandals throw lifebuoys into the river putting lives at risk

 Vandals have thrown three lifebuoys into the river just weeks after they were installed in the latest in a long line of attacks on rescue equipment.

-Councillor John Kelly, Cabinet Member for Communities and Culture, spoke out just a week after three recently-installed lifebuoys were ripped off posts and thrown in the river.
+Councillor John Kelly, Cabinet Member for Communities and Culture, spoke out just a week after three recently installed lifebuoys were ripped off their posts and thrown in the river.

 He said: "I can think of nothing to explain this other than sheer wanton vandalism.

 "How anyone can vandalise equipment that is clearly designed to save lives is beyond me.

 "I would call on those responsible to think how they would feel if their loved ones got into difficulties and drowned because the vital public rescue equipment that was there to rescue them had been stolen or damaged.”

 The public are encouraged to report damage or theft of life buoys or other public rescue equipment to the police immediately.

 The council has responded to 17 instances of missing or damaged public rescue equipment since the beginning of 2019.
 In 12 cases the equipment was taken from the site or thrown into the river.